oyvindberg/typo/site-in/what-is/relations.md

 }
 ```

+### Simplified Insertion

-Since this particular table has auto-increment ID and default values, you will typically use this structure to insert new rows
+Since Typo understands auto-increment IDs and default values, you can effortlessly insert new rows
+without the need for complex code.
+A special structure is provided for creating unsaved rows with default values.

 ```scala mdoc
 import adventureworks.customtypes.Defaulted